Manual Infrastructure Deployment

 This phase deploys all core GCP resources required to run AI/Run CodeMie.
 This includes the GKE cluster, networking components, databases, and security infrastructure.

-Create a terraform.tfvars file in the repository root:
+Create a terraform.tfvars file with your configuration:

 # GCP Project Configuration

-project_id = "your-gcp-project-id" # Your GCP project ID
+project_id = "your-gcp-project-id"

-platform_name = "codemie" # Platform identifier
+platform_name = "codemie"

-# Network Access Control
+# Network Access Control (only used when private_cluster = true)

 bastion_members = [